mbhillrn/MBCore-Dashboard/README.md

 ### Recovering from Incomplete Installation

-If a previous installation was interrupted, the script detects this and offers to reset:
+If a previous installation was interrupted (such as power loss), the script detects this and offers to reset:

 ```
 MBCore Dashboard virtual environment needs to be reset